-Dyess Air Force Base Water Conservation and Green Energy: Dyess Air Force Base leveraged an ESPC to implement water conservation and wind energy projects in this extreme-drought area.
+Dyess Air Force Base Water Conservation and Green Energy: Dyess Air Force Base in Dyess, Texas, leveraged an ESPC to implement water conservation and wind energy projects in this extreme-drought area.

-Harold Washington Social Security Administration Center Water Conservation and Green Energy: The Socail Security Administration installed numerous energy conservation measures at its Harold Washington Center in Chicago, Illinois, using an ESPC.
+Harold Washington Social Security Administration Center Water Conservation and Green Energy: The Social Security Administration installed numerous energy conservation measures at its Harold Washington Center in Chicago, Illinois, using an ESPC.

-Marine Corps Base Camp Pendleton: Camp Pendleton made comprehensive energy conservation efforts at its base in Camp Pendleton, California, to cut energy consumption by 44% using an ESPC.
+U.S. Marine Corps Base Camp Pendleton: The U.S. Marine Corps made comprehensive energy conservation efforts at its base in Camp Pendleton, California, to cut energy consumption by 44% using an ESPC.

-U.S. Naval Station, Guantanamo Bay, Cuba: The Navy constructed a $12 million wind turbine project at Guantanamo Bay, Cuba, using an ESPC.
+U.S. Naval Station, Guantanamo Bay, Cuba: The Navy constructed a $12-million wind turbine project at Guantanamo Bay, Cuba, using an ESPC.
 This project will generate 3,800 kilowatts, which can supply about 25% of the base's peak power needs.

 U.S. Department of Veterans Affairs Medical Center, San Francisco, California: Veterans Affairs saved almost 3 million kilowatt-hours of electricity and more than 70,000 therms of natural gas annually through energy conservation measures funded through an ESPC.

 National Aeronautical and Space Administration (NASA) Johnson Space Flight Center: NASA streamlined funding at the Johnson Space Flight Center in Houston, Texas, for energy and water efficiency measures by leveraging an ESPC.

 National Park Service Statue of Liberty National Monument: The National Park Service improved the Statue of Liberty National Monument's infrastructure with energy-efficient lighting, variable-speed drives, and energy management controls through an ESPC.

-U.S. Department of Veteran's Affairs Health Care System West Haven, Connecticut: The West Haven (Connecticut) Campus of Veterans Affairs' (VA) Connecticut Health Care System was the first VA hospital to award a shared energy savings contract (now known as an ESPC).
+U.S. Department of Veteran's Affairs (VA) Health Care System West Haven, Connecticut: The West Haven (Connecticut) Campus of VA Connecticut Health Care System was the first VA hospital to award a shared energy savings contract (now known as an ESPC).

 Hill Air Force Base: Hill Air Force Base near Salt Lake City, Utah, leveraged an ESPC to upgrade energy systems in 940 buildings over an 18-year period.
 This is expected to save several million dollars in energy costs.

 U.S. Coast Guard Kodiak Island, Alaska: The Coast Guard saved more than $220,000 in annual energy costs at its facility—the largest Coast Guard base in the world—at Kodiak Island, Alaska, through an ESPC project.

 U.S. Department of Energy Pantex Plant: The U.S. Department of Energy's Pantex Plant in Amarillo, Texas, saved energy and water through energy conservation measures and installed solar technologies through an ESPC.

-U.S. Postal Service General Mail Facility, San Diego, California: The U.S. Postal Service (USPS) was the first federal agency to award a shared energy savings contract (now known as an ESPC) for a lighting retrofit at the USPS General Mail Facility in San Diego, California.
+U.S. Postal Service (USPS) General Mail Facility, San Diego, California: USPS was the first federal agency to award a shared energy savings contract (now known as an ESPC) for a lighting retrofit at the USPS General Mail Facility in San Diego, California.